The BodyCraft VR500 Rowing Machine is the top dog of BodyCraft’s three model line-up.

 Having 32 levels means it is a great rowing machine for all ages and fitness levels.
 With that many options, a user is sure to find a level that meets their workout needs.

-Some people were upset the resistance does not closely mimic the resistance felt while rowing on water.
+The BodyCraft VR500 Pro Rower gives added control over resistance, so it doesn’t as closely mimic rowing on water.
 This is due to the constant magnetic resistance applied to the flywheel.
-I will try to explain briefly:

 The resistance on the VR500 Rowing Machine is excellent and is suitable for beginners all the way up to elite athletes.